-- 39. \Name of Community Partner Organization: - 40. \Name of the main contact for the Community Partner: - 41. \Email Address of Community Partner Contact: - 42.
-Community Partner Website: (If the community organization does not have a website, please add the most applicable link that best represents their work such as a media article highlighting them) - 43. \Tell us about the Community Partner and what they add to your project.
+- 40. Name of Community Partner Organization: - 41.
+Name of the main contact for the Community Partner: - 42.
+Email Address of Community Partner Contact: - 43.
+Phone Number of Community Partner Contact: - 44.
+Community Partner Website: (If the community organization does not have a website, please add the most applicable link that best represents their work such as a media article highlighting them) - 45.
+Tell us about the Community Partner and what they add to your project.
 (500 characters)